 What’s the Difference Between Short-Term & Long-Term Equipment Rentals?

 Long-term rentals, on the other hand, last much longer—anywhere from one to five years (or longer), and are generally more affordable to finance because of the way costs are spread out.
+You’ll often hear long-term rentals referred to as leases when the lease is classified as an operating lease.
+Excedr is an example of that.
+Our operating leases are also considered long-term rentals because of the lease agreement terms.

 A rental refers to something that is rented, and renting is an agreement by which a payment is made for temporary use of an asset, whether it be property, equipment, or something else.